Quahog (Family Guy): The Drunken Clam

 The Drunken Clam is a bar owned by Jerome and formerly Horace (who died in "Save the Clam") that Peter frequently visits along with his friends: Joe Swanson, a paraplegic police officer; former deli owner turned mailman Cleveland Brown and sex-crazed airline pilot bachelor Glenn Quagmire.
 The Drunken Clam is easily recognized by its animated neon sign on the roof at the front of the building.
 It depicts a clam swigging from a bottle and becoming intoxicated, judging by the "xx" eyes and the bubbles rising.

-The Drunken Clam is also known as the location in which any of the group's schemes and adventures are hatched or take place.
+The Drunken Clam is also known as the location in which many of the group's schemes and adventures are hatched or take place.
 Peter works as an assembly worker in a toy factory in early episodes but is a self-employed fisherman and an employee of the fictitious Pawtucket Brewery in later episodes.
 Peter entertains the Clam's patrons on the piano while drunk in "Wasted Talent".

 In "One if by Clam, Two if by Sea", after a hurricane, The Drunken Clam became "The Clam's Head Pub", much to Peter and the guys' disgust, as new owner Brit Nigel Pinchley took over.
 Despite their best efforts of them to claim back the bar, the Brits had convinced them to leave.
 However, after Pinchley burned down the Clam's Head Pub as an insurance fraud, and his subsequent arrest and execution, Horace returned from Florida, having had an alligator lay eggs in his lower intestine and getting into a knife-fight with his mother, losing a testicle in the process.
 The Clam was rebuilt by Horace, Peter and the gang and began running again.
 The episode reveals that Peter has been going to the Clam since at least 1977.

 In "Blind Ambition", Peter falls off its roof and kills Joan Cusack.
 Also, in that same episode, the bar burns to the ground when God tries to impress a woman by lighting her cigarette with a thunderbolt.
 God and Jesus escape by driving away in their Cadillac Escalade, but a blind Peter, without realizing it, rescues Horace from the inferno and becomes a local hero.
 The Drunken Clam becomes a Karaoke Bar in "Don't Make Me Over", as the gang helps Horace to put the bar back on its feet against the competition from a new shopping mall.
 Other renovation attempts, including the original theme to the film Coyote Ugly, had previously failed.